Supported Postgres versions

 Creating PeerDB User and Granting permissions

-Connect to your RDS postgres through the admin user and run the below commands:
+Connect to your RDS postgres through the admin user and run the below commands:-

-Create a Postgres user exclusively for PeerDB.
+Create a dedicated user for PeerDB:

 -